Ajiboyetosin/alx-system_engineering-devops/0x00-shell_basics/README.md

-display current directory contents including hidden files
+display current directory content in long format, with user and group IDs displayed numerically, and hidden files starting with